psforever/gcapy/README.md

 If you are looking for some example captures to play with, download them from here: http://files.psforever.net/captures/

 ## Installation
-This was tested on Mac OSX, Linux, and Windows under Cygwin.
+This was tested with Python 2.7 on Mac OSX, Linux, and Windows under Cygwin.
 Here's the quick install:

       $ pip install git+https://github.com/psforever/gcapy.git